University of Okoboji

-The University of Okoboji is a university in the state of Iowa in the United States of America.
+The University of Okoboji is a fictional university in the state of Iowa in the United States of America.
 The university was the creation of three brothers in the early 1970s, who printed T-shirts with an "official" school crest.
 The word "Okoboji" refers to several lakes, and to the town of Okoboji, in the Iowa Great Lakes region that are popular recreational destinations.

 The university is home of the "undefeated" Fighting Phantoms.